You may wish to read an introduction to this section first.

 The choice of the site where Forum Iulii was founded was mainly due to its being naturally protected by a high cliff and by the river as a sort of wall and moat.
 A rock in the middle of the river bed was most likely already utilized by the Romans to support a timber bridge.
 A stone bridge was built in the XVIth century, but it was mined intentionally and blown up in 1917 and rebuilt in the following year.
 It owes its name to the tradition that its construction was made possible by the Devil in return of the soul of the first living creature crossing it.
 The inhabitants of Cividale used a dog to inaugurate the bridge and the Devil had to content himself with its soul.

 The monuments of the Roman period have vanished, most likely they collapsed in 610 when the town was sacked and set fire to by the Avars.
-An elegant Roman mosaic found in the courtyard of a house at Cividale indicates that the town enjoyed some prosperity from its being the first one ancient travellers encountered after having crossed the Alps.
+An elegant Roman mosaic found in the courtyard of a house at Cividale indicates that the town enjoyed some prosperity from its being the first one travellers from Pannonia (today's Western Hungary) encountered after having crossed the Alps.

 In 568 the Longobards crossed the Alps and invaded Italy.
 The country was divided into two parts: the inland territories were conquered by the invaders whereas those along the coast remained under Byzantine rule.
 While other previous invaders such as the Visigoths, the Vandals and the Ostrogoths were not unfamiliar with the institutions and way of living of the Romans, the Longobards maintained their customs for a long time and a strongly military approach to ruling the territories they had conquered.